Srila Prabhupada and his books

 Printing

 is carried out by the printer that best meets the specific BBT requirements.
 Our books are unusual in their large print runs, so printers really try to accommodate us.
-BBT is represented by its editor-in-chief in this function.
+Now it is most cost-effective to print books in India.
+BBT is represented by the Editorial Manager.

 Distribution